statsconchris/import.python/README.md

 # nepy_Python1
 Import  files and plot graphs.
-Simple example to start working with Python
+Simple example to start working with Python.